Deep dive of Route Sharding in OpenShift 4

 router-internal-default ClusterIP 172.30.136.191 <none> 80/TCP,443/TCP,1936/TCP 81m

-Checking the ELB deployed on top of AWS by the Ingress Operator, see that have an scheme “Internet Facing”.
+Checking the ELB deployed on AWS by the Ingress Operator, we can see that it has a scheme of “Internet Facing”.

 aws elb describe-load-balancers --load-balancer-name $(oc get svc -n openshift-ingress | grep router-default | awk '{ print $4 }' | cut -d"." -f1 | cut -d"-" -f1) | jq .LoadBalancerDescriptions[].Scheme